 Shui is also active in her community.
-She is a member of the American Intellectual Property Law Association's Model Patent Jury Instructions Subcommittee, a representative of the Twin Cities Diversity in Practice's Young Lawyers Group, and a supporter of the Minneapolis Institute of Art.
+She is a member of the American Intellectual Property Law Association's Model Patent Jury Instructions Subcommittee, Board member of the Twin Cities Diversity in Practice, and a supporter of the Minneapolis Institute of Art.

 Shui attended the University of Wisconsin Law School.
 In law school, Shui was a senior editor for the International Law Journal, the President of the Intellectual Property Student Organization, and a judicial intern for the Honorable Justice Michael Gableman of the Wisconsin Supreme Court.